-$W=(W^{(1)},W^{(2)})$ is a 2-dimensional Brownian motion, $M=(M^{(1)},M^{(2)})$ is a 2-dimensional compensated Poisson process with independent components and deterministic intensity $(\int_0^t \lambda_s^{(1)} ds,\int_0^t \lambda_s^{(2)} ds)$ and for $1\leq i\leq 4, a^{(i)}: [0,T] \longrightarrow \real$ is a deterministic function.\\ The most serious problem in a stochastic volatility model is the incompleteness.
-These models involve the existence of an infinity of equivalent martingale measures (EMM) i.e a probability equivalent to the historical one under which the actualized prices are martingales.
-First we seek a characterization for an EMM.
+where $W=(W^{(1)},W^{(2)})$ is a 2-dimensional Brownian motion and $ M=(M^{(1)},M^{(2)})$ is a 2-dimensional compensated Poisson process with independent components and deterministic intensity $(\int_{0}^{t}\lambda _{s}^{(1)}ds,\int_{0}^{t}\lambda _{s}^{(2)}ds)$.
+We assume that for $1\leq i\leq 4,a^{(i)}:[0,T]\longrightarrow {\mathord{\mathbb R}}$ is a deterministic function.
+The most serious problem in a stochastic volatility model is incompleteness.
+These models involve the existence of infinitely many equivalent martingale measures (E.M.M.) i.e probabilities equivalent to the historical one under which the discounted prices are martingales.
+First we characterize the set of E.M.M..
 We show that a probability $Q$ equivalent to the historical probability $P$ is specified by its Radon-Nikodym density w.r.t $P$